rafid29mehda/AI-in-Healthcare/Paper Format.md

 ### **7. Conclusion**

 The convergence of AI across medical imaging, genomics, and clinical decision support systems offers enormous potential for advancing precision medicine.
 By integrating these modalities, multi-modal AI systems can offer more accurate, personalized, and timely care.
 However, significant challenges remain in terms of data integration, model interpretability, regulatory approval, and ethical considerations.
 Future research must address these challenges while continuing to develop innovative AI methods that can enhance patient care and outcomes.
-As AI technologies evolve, their integration into clinical practice will play an essential role in transforming healthcare into a more personalized and efficient system.
+As AI technologies evolve, their integration into the clinical practice will play an essential role in transforming healthcare into a more personalized and efficient system.

 ---